oli-lap/NuLauncher/README.rst

 * Test feature
    * Test subfeature
    * Test other subfeature
+      * Test other subfeature
+      * Test other subfeature
+   * Test other subfeature
 * Test other feature
 * Test other feature
    * Test subfeature